 Donald Trump admires Vladimir Putin’s “strength” and “great control over his country.”
-So naturally, conservative supporters like Hugh Hewitt, Dinesh Dsouza, and many others, felt compelled to praise the effectiveness of the Russian strongman — especially when compared to Barack Obama.
+So naturally, conservative supporters like Dinesh Dsouza, and many others, felt compelled to praise the effectiveness of the Russian strongman — especially when compared to Barack Obama.

 First of all, remember: when Trump’s con game is over, you’ll still be one of the people who defended an authoritarian thug.